leon3s/nextauri/README.md

 npm run dev
 ```

+This will start both Tauri and Next.js in development mode.

 > Note that tauri is waiting for an http server to be alive on localhost:3000.
-> Tt's the default Next.js port while running in development
+> It's the default Next.js port while running in development

-You can modify it by updating `src-tauri/tauri.conf.json`
+You can modify the port by updating `src-tauri/tauri.conf.json`. <br />

 ```json
 "beforeDevCommand": "npm run next dev -- -p 8080", "devPath": "http://localhost:8080",